argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

 ## Understanding the Record Object

-If you are somewhat familiar with web development and thestructure of resources in Argilla, you might will easiliy be able to grasp the `record` object structure you can access within your custom fields definition.The `record` object is the main object that contains all the information about the resource, like `fields`, `metadata`, etc.
+The `record` object is the main object that contains all the information about the Argilla `record` object in the UI, like `fields`, `metadata`, etc. Your template can use this object to display record information within the custom field.

-## Basic Mode
+## Using Handlebars in your template

-When `advanced_mode=False`, you can use the `template` argument to only pass basic HTML and CSS templates.
-To render information, we rely on the [handlebars syntax engine](https://handlebarsjs.com/).
-This engine will convert the content inside the brackets `{{}}` to the values of record's field's object within your template.
+By default, custom fields will use the [handlebars syntax engine](https://handlebarsjs.com/) to render templates with `record` information.
+This engine will convert the content inside the brackets `{{}}` to the values of record's field's object that you reference within your template.
 As described in the [Accessing record information](#accessing-record-information) section, you can access the fields of the record by navigating to `{{record.fields.<field_name>}}`.
 For more complex use cases, handlebars has various [expressions, partials, and helpers](https://handlebarsjs.com/guide/) that you can use to render your data.
+You can deactivate the `handlebars` engine with the `advanced_mode=False` parameter in `CustomField`, then you will need to define custom javascript to access the record attributes.

-### Minimal example
+### Usage example

 Because of the handlebars syntax engine, we only need to pass the HTML between `<script>` tags and potentially some CSS in between the `<style>` tags.